rianders/poweringprojects/PITCHME.md

 # What knowledge do he right now as a power detective?
 ---
 # What Does a Detective Need?
+* Multimeter
+* Variable Power source
 ---
 # Scene of the crime 1
+A motor has fallen apart on the table.
+What's going on does it work?
+Parts: motor, wires with clips, power supply multimeter

+Question what is power?
+---
+# Consult your brain augmentation
+* Data sheet
+* Ohms Law
+* Power Definition